 Click the Symbols tab.
 (Or the character face button to access the available kaomoji.)

-Select the symbols you want to insert.Quick tip: If you can’t find the symbol, you can switch between the different tabs to look into the available symbols on Windows 11, including punctuation, currency, geometric, math, Latin, and language.
+Select the symbols you want to insert.Quick tip: If you can’t find the symbol, you can switch between the tabs to look into the available symbols on Windows 11, including punctuation, currency, geometry, math, Latin, and language.

 Once you complete the steps, the symbol will appear in the document, and you use them, the most frequently used will appear in the “most recently used” tab to make it even easier to select them the next time.

-You can still use the legacy Character Map app to insert symbols on Windows 11 using these steps:
+To use the legacy Character Map app to insert symbols on Windows 11, use these steps:

 Search for Character Map and click the top result to open the app.